-Studies from the Institute of Food Technologists have found that “Vitamins and mineral supplements can be the alternative to increasing psychiatric medicines for symptom relief of anxiety and depression.”
+Studies from the Canadian Institute of Food Science and Technology have found that “Vitamins and mineral supplements can be the alternative to increasing psychiatric medicines for symptom relief of anxiety and depression.”

 Dr. Kaplan conducted a number of studies in Canada.
-Out of nearly 100 adults with depression and fatigue, those that took a higher amount of vitamins and minerals had considerably enhanced mental functioning.
+Out of nearly 100 adults with depression and low energy, those that took a higher amount of vitamins and minerals had considerably enhanced mental functioning.
 The study participants kept a 3-day food journal and tracked their foods and supplements.

 For anyone currently taking psychiatric medications, its important that they work closely with their doctor if they seek to adjust drug dosages while adding supportive natural mental health remedies.